RafaRemote/oc_python_p02_market_analysis/readme.md

 - [x] scrape informations for one category of book
 - [x] scrape book informations for one category

-will extract the product url of each book for one category, then it will concatenate this information with the 10 other ones listed above.
-will write a file: dataBooksPerCategory_[category].csv
-will store this file in the auto-generated folder: _scrapedOneCategory_
+will extract the product url of each book for one category, with the listed informations above for one book, will write a file: 'dataBooksPerCategory_[category].csv' will store this file in the auto-generated folder: _data per category_
-will store the image of the product pages visited in the auto-generated folder: _scrapedImages_.
+will store the image of the product pages visited in a folder '[category]'

 #### command